AlirezaBelal/V2rayCollector/README.md

 # How to use this ?! 🤔

-- ‼ Github banned github actions on my account :( so you can use the list below Or you can fork this repo and enable github actions on your account and use your own subs links :)
+- you can use the list below Or you can fork this repo and enable github actions on your account and use your own subs links :)
 -------------------------------

 It is so easy just go ahead and download a V2ray Client App that **supports subscription link** and use these links as subscription link 🤩